InigoMarin/omarchy-install-mpd/README.md

 6. **Creates a Convenient Alias:**
     * Adds the alias `m` for the `rmpc` client to your `.bashrc`.

-7. Replaces Omarchhy Hypr Spotify bindings for MPD control with `rmpc`.
+7. Replaces Omarchy Hypr Spotify bindings for MPD control with `rmpc`.